Nor’easter, ‘bomb cyclone’ to deliver heavy snow, wind to East Coast

 Sources of uncertainty

-For a storm barely 48 hours away, a bombardment of conflicting information has led to a highly uncertain forecast along the Acela corridor, the most densely-populated stretch of the country.
+For a storm barely 48 hours away, a bombardment of conflicting information has led to a highly uncertain forecast along the Acela corridor, the most densely populated stretch of the country.
 Forecasters are still unsure about two key factors in the storm’s development that will have huge implications on the distribution of snow amounts:

 - When the system gets going.
 In other words, meteorologists are not sure whether “phasing” will occur earlier, and allow low pressure to develop closer to the coast, or if it will be delayed.
-An earlier phasing would deposit moderate to heavy snows in southeast Virginia, the Delmarva Peninsula and in coastal New Jersey.
+An earlier phasing would deposit moderate to heavy snows in southeast Virginia, the Delmarva Peninsula and coastal New Jersey.

 - Where the storm tracks.
-The American (GFS) model as been consistent in allowing the storm to slip more out to sea, which would reduce or eliminate snow for most except those inside of Interstate 495 in southeastern New England.
+The American (GFS) model has been consistent in allowing the storm to slip more out to sea, which would reduce or eliminate snow for most except those inside Interstate 495 in southeastern New England.
 The European model, farther west in its simulations, projects heavy snow in the Big Apple.

-The maps below from the National Weather Service, projecting the probability of warning criteria snow and the magnitude of storm impacts are a useful guide as to where the storm will be most serious:
+The maps below from the National Weather Service, projecting the probability of warning-criteria snow and the magnitude of storm impacts, are a useful guide to where the storm will be most serious:

 Jackpot totals in eastern New England

-Plymouth and Bristol Counties in Massachusetts, as well as the Cape and the Islands, could see some of the heaviest snowfall totals.
+Plymouth and Bristol counties in Massachusetts, as well as the Cape and the Islands, could see some of the heaviest snowfall totals.
 A general 12 to 16 inches is possible there, with an outside shot at 18 or 20 inches.
-Thundersnow can’t be ruled out too during the height of the storm Saturday afternoon.
+Thundersnow can’t be ruled out, either, during the height of the storm Saturday afternoon.

 Light snow will overspread Connecticut, Rhode Island and areas south of the Mass Pike during the predawn hours Saturday, becoming moderate to heavy by sunrise.
 There may be some mixing with sleet on the outer Cape and Nantucket initially.

 Snow may fall at a rate of 1 to 2 inches per hour briefly in the heaviest band far southeast near the storm’s center, while moderate snows expand through most of New Hampshire and Maine during the late-morning to noontime hours.
-Damaging winds around 60 to 70 mph on Cape Cod and 40 to 50 mph elsewhere within a county or two of the cast could make for blizzard conditions with reduced visibilities, and result in scattered power outages.
+Damaging winds of 60 to 70 mph on Cape Cod and 40 to 50 mph elsewhere within a county or two could make for blizzard conditions with reduced visibilities and result in scattered power outages.

 There’s also a risk of coastal flooding, particularly during the Saturday evening high tide.
-Typically-prone locations such as the Sandwich Boardwalk, Buzzards Bay, Barnstable Harbor, Narragansett Bay and Scituate Harbor ought to be closely watched.
+Typically prone locations such as the Sandwich Boardwalk, Buzzards Bay, Barnstable Harbor, Narragansett Bay and Scituate Harbor ought to be closely watched.

-Snow will taper down southwest to northeast Sunday morning.
+Snow will taper southwest to northeast Sunday morning.

-Here are predicted amounts in eastern New England, which may still require fine tuning as the storm track comes into focus:
+Here are predicted amounts in eastern New England, which may still require fine-tuning as the storm track comes into focus:

 Providence: 8 to 14 inches